 Smartphone penetration in Africa is estimated to be around 45%, generally lower compared to the rest of the world, but surprisingly high when considering how challenging it is to deploy adequate wireless communications infrastructure in many parts of the Continent.
-Nonetheless, nearly 75% of the African population has access to SIM-based services, which means that many users share mobile phones.
+Nonetheless, nearly 75% of the African population has access to SIM-based services, which means that a high percentage of users share mobile phones.
 For consumer electronics manufacturers and wireless service providers, improving upon the current user base of about 747 million is a lucrative proposition, which is why the Mara Group of Rwanda recently unveiled the first two smartphones that can be rightfully described as being made in Africa.

 Locally-Manufactured in Rwanda